-There has been an increase in the number of people entering the vocations process as explorers of lay ministry with the result that six people began training as Licensed Lay Ministers (LLMs) in September 2023, while four were licensed for ministry (having completed their training) on 30 September.
+There has been an increase in the number of people entering the vocations process as explorers of lay ministry with the result that six people began training as Licensed Lay Ministers (LLMs) in September 2023, while four were licensed for ministry (having completed their training) on 30 September Sarum College responded to feedback from previous students by offering an alternative assessment pathway for LLM training.
+All students receive the same high-quality teaching and attention to formation, but they have a choice of being formally assessed through the Common Awards framework and receiving a formal academic qualification, or following the 'Julian Pathway' with less formal and more diverse ways of being assessed.
+This means that although students need to enter the course prepared to invest time in reading, reflection and engagement, they need not necessarily have to write essays!